 Success from simplification

 Tom: Is there a particular outstanding outcome after you’ve taken a company through the process of simplifying?

 Lisa: Yes.
 Yeah.
 People have more time.
 That’s really what it is to do meaningful work.
 So, it’s interesting when you ask people what they want, they say they want to do more meaningful work — and I’ll get to that in a second; they don’t know what that is.
 That’s the problem.
 They have a bunch of stuff, they just need to learn how to clear it out.

-And, what we realize is, teaching people how to clear out the non-meaningful work is really the most important thing because that’s what sucks up their time.
-You know, when I look at a company and I figure what is the most important metric that I measure success by, a lot of people say it’s, you know, creating a culture of innovation.
+Teaching people how to clear out the non-meaningful work is really the most important thing because that’s what sucks up their time.
+When I look at a company and I figure what is the most important metric that I measure success by, a lot of people say it’s creating a culture of innovation.
 “The more innovative we are, the better off we must be.”
 That’s not it.
 The metric I want to really move the needle on is the ability to get things done because my saying is, “If you get the work right, you get the culture right.”
 So, if I give you the right work and we don’t focus on mundane stuff but more meaningful things, you’re focusing on the right stuff, then you can get things done.
 That’s where real culture happens.
 That’s meaningful.

 Don’t complicate simplicity